-November Film Night at Rogue Rock Gym!
+December Film Night at the Rogue Rock Gym!

 Come join other local climbers for an evening of fellowship and camaraderie at the Rogue Rock Gym.
 We will be showing four short length feature films in the weight room beginning at 8pm on Wednesday November 29th.
 This event is free to the community, and we would love to see you there!